Read our guide to UK tax rates and thresholds for sole traders, limited companies, partners and partnerships, employers, and other businesses.

 Standard rate: The rate of VAT which applies to most goods and services.

 Reduced rate: A lower rate applicable to certain goods and services, such as electricity and gas.

 Zero rate: Applied to some goods and services, such as food or children’s clothing.

-The temporarily reduced rate of VAT for the hospitality and tourism industry:
+The temporary VAT-rate reduction for the hospitality and tourism industry: